-As Mrs. Rockefeller's modern collection grew, she wanted to display it in her New York City home.
-She discretely chose the top floor, once use of luxurious materials with a concern for industrial design and the machine.
+use of luxurious materials with a concern for industrial design and the machine.
 He eventually created innovative furniture for mass-production and introduced the domestic manufacture of modern glassware and tubular steel furniture to the American market.
-One of his most celebrated commissions was for the interior decor of Rockefeller Center's created a neutral, complementary background for the art.
-The walls supported an ingenious hanging system consisting of horizontal, channeled metal strips that were both decorative and functional.
-The system allowed for prints to be easily mounted with square-headed nails, and Mrs. Rockefeller was able to change her installations frequently.
-Metal crown and baseboard molding and stripping around doorway and window openings completed the metallic decorative scheme.
+One of his most celebrated commissions was for the interior decor of Rockefeller Center's

 JOHN SLOAN.
 Connoisseurs of Prints from the series New York City Life.
 1905.
-Etching, 415/16 x 67/8" (12.5 x 17.5 cm).
+Etching, $4^{15/16} \times 6^{7/8}$ " (12.5 × 17.5 cm).
 Publisher: the artist, New York.
 Printer: the artist and Ernest David Roth, New York.
 Edition: 100.
 Gift of Abby Aldrich Rockefeller